making-code/website-source/content/foundations/boolean-logic.md

 ## NOT

-This operator is most useful in combination with one of the other two operators, but can also be used alone.
+This operator is most useful in combination with one of the other two operators or alone.
 It inverts, i.e. "turns around" a boolean value:

 | x | NOT x |